 Center for Integrated Design Courses

-Courses at The Center
+Courses at The Center for Integrated Design

 At the Center for Integrated Design, we're focused on teaching universal human-centered design methodologies, also known as Design Thinking.
 This coursework does not focus on the technical design skills that you would learn if pursuing a degree through the Department of Design.
 We focus on the mindsets, attitudes, and foundational design skills that teach you how to be creative in your approach to solving problems and generating ideas for current studies and future work.
 You will learn how to integrate design into anything you’re doing, whether studying theater or physics, engineering, business or Japanese.